MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 ### Example

-**Note:** Both tables that will be used have a field with the same name.
+**Note:** In this example both tables have a field with the same name.
 So that the database can distinguish between the fields they must be qualified with the table name.
 Just using the field name would be _ambiguous_.

 ``` sql
 SELECT *